expo/expo/docs/pages/classic/building-standalone-apps.md

 #### Adhoc distribution

-> This distribution requires you to override and use your own credentials credential overrides.
+> This distribution method requires you to override your own credentials.
 Use this distribution if you know how to generate iOS credentials.

 One of the easiest ways to test your standalone app is using a [simulator build](#building-for-ios) and then using TestFlight for your physical device for testing.
 However, if you want to build and install an IPA directly on a physical device through Xcode, follow the steps below to generate one using Expo CLI: